 Your Mouth, Your Health

-When you are focused on your overall health and well-being—and especially when you are dealing with illness—it can be easy to overlook dental issues and oral health care.
+When you are focused on your overall health and well-being—and especially when you are dealing with a chronic health condition like HIV—it can be easy to overlook dental issues and oral health care.

 But good dental hygiene is an important part of managing your HIV disease.
-If you wait until you are having problems with your teeth and gums to see a dentist, you can end up dealing with infection, pain, and tooth loss.
+If you wait until you are having problems with your teeth and gums to see a dentist, you can end up with an infection, pain, and/or tooth loss.

 HIV and Oral Health